 When you approach clients this way, most of them will be understanding and will still be open to working with you again.
 Honest communication is the foundation of a successful working relationship.
 It’s essential if you hope to turn a client into a repeat customer.

 When you’ve finished working on a project that both you and your client enjoyed, bring up the subject of working together again.
 For example, you might say something like, “I enjoyed redesigning your website.
 I notice your social media branding doesn’t match.
 I can help you with that.”

 Don’t be pushy when you make this type of observation.
 Simply point out a problem area and offer to help.
 Some clients will be enthusiastic and want to start work immediately while others may not be ready to hire you for another project just yet.

 Another way to land more repeat customers is to create a package around your most popular services.
 If you’re a virtual assistant who specializes in social media management, then you could create a package where you upload 100 social media updates for your clients.

 Your clients may be more likely to hire you to do this task when they know how much you’ll charge.
 It makes it easy for them to look at their budget and determine if they can afford your services.

 But when it comes to creating a package, try to look for a task or project that clients will need monthly, like blog content or website backups.
 This way, your clients can continue to pay you month after month.

 Getting repeat work can take time.
 Keep offering exceptional service and let clients know that you’re available for more work in the future.

 RESOURCE: Attend this 5-day workshop series of 20 educational webinars to benefit all freelancers.
-Until Oct.
-15th use coupon code: vicki100 and get a SILVER ticket for FREE at http://buildyourbestyear.com/VAVS .
+Use coupon code: vicki100 and get a SILVER ticket for FREE (first 500) at https://buildyourbestyear.com/VAVS .